 Oil futures contracts are the most commonly used method of buying and selling oil.
 They are used not only by traders but also importers and exporters who aim at hedging against unexpected events that may have an adverse effect on the oil price volatility.

 Oil futures are traded on exchanges in the form of different oil benchmarks.
 The idea of having a benchmark is to help traders identify the quality and the origin of the oil they are trading.
 Due to the fact that oil may have different quality depending on its drilling location, it is always important for traders to get familiar with such details as they can influence the price of the commodity (for example – if the oil comes from Iraq and the country’s biggest importer introduces a trade restriction against it, then the cost of the commodity will be massively influenced).

-In order to monitor the price of the commodity, Organization of the Petroleum Exporting Countries (OPEC)1 has created a so-called “basket”.
-OPEC’s basket price takes the prices at which the commodity is traded in the separate member countries, and calculates the average one.
-Usually, OPEC prices are lower because the oil from some of the countries, included in the basket, has higher sulphur content (which makes it less useful for fuel-related applications).
+In order to monitor the price of the commodity, the Organization of the Petroleum Exporting Countries (OPEC) has created a so-called “basket.”
+OPEC’s basket price takes the prices at which the commodity is traded in the separate member countries and calculates the average one.
+Usually, OPEC prices are lower because the oil from some of the nations included in the basket has higher sulfur content (which makes it less useful for fuel-related applications).